wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Learning-Environment-Examples.md

 ## Cooperative Push Block
 ![CoopPushBlock](images/cooperative_pushblock.png)

 - Set-up: Similar to Push Block, the agents are in an area with blocks that need to be pushed into a goal.
-Small blocks can be pushed by one agents and are worth +1 value, medium blocks require two agents to push in and are worth +2, and large blocks require all 3 agents to push and are worth +3.
+Small blocks can be pushed by one agent and are worth +1 value, medium blocks require two agents to push in and are worth +2, and large blocks require all 3 agents to push and are worth +3.
 - Goal: Push all blocks into the goal.
 - Agents: The environment contains three Agents in a Multi Agent Group.
 - Agent Reward Function:
   - -0.0001 Existential penalty, as a group reward.
   - +1, +2, or +3 for pushing in a block, added as a group reward.
 - Behavior Parameters:
   - Observation space: A single Grid Sensor with separate tags for each block size, the goal, the walls, and other agents.
   - Actions: 1 discrete action branch with 7 actions, corresponding to turn clockwise and counterclockwise, move along four different face directions, or do nothing.
 - Float Properties: None
 - Benchmark Mean Reward: 11 (Group Reward)

 ## Dungeon Escape
 ![DungeonEscape](images/dungeon_escape.png)

 - Set-up: Agents are trapped in a dungeon with a dragon, and must work together to escape.
 To retrieve the key, one of the agents must find and slay the dragon, sacrificing itself to do so.
 The dragon will drop a key for the others to use.
 The other agents can then pick up this key and unlock the dungeon door.
 If the agents take too long, the dragon will escape through a portal and the environment resets.
 - Goal: Unlock the dungeon door and leave.
 - Agents: The environment contains three Agents in a Multi Agent Group and one Dragon, which moves in a predetermined pattern.
 - Agent Reward Function:
   - +1 group reward if any agent successfully unlocks the door and leaves the dungeon.
 - Behavior Parameters:
   - Observation space: A Ray Perception Sensor with separate tags for the walls, other agents, the door, key, the dragon, and the dragon's portal.
 A single Vector Observation which indicates whether the agent is holding a key.
   - Actions: 1 discrete action branch with 7 actions, corresponding to turn clockwise and counterclockwise, move along four different face directions, or do nothing.
 - Float Properties: None
 - Benchmark Mean Reward: 1.0 (Group Reward)